TY-Cheng/LoG-IV/docs/paper_plan.md

 The first headline task is **masked reconstruction**:

 - The target is IV at observed option contracts.
-- Masked input nodes remove IV, bid, and ask from model inputs.
+- Masked input nodes remove IV, bid, ask, volume, and open interest from model inputs.
 - Target values remain available only to the loss and metrics.
 - Headline metrics are computed on masked nodes, not on all observed nodes.